| Glen

 a national legal practice, with offices in Sacramento, California and Washington,

+D.C.
 Mr. Koontz has written and spoken on constitutional and regulatory

 issues.
 He currently serves as General Counsel for The City Tavern Association in Washington, D.C.
 Mr. Koontz previously served as General Counsel for the Association of State and Territorial Solid Waste Management Officials, and as Litigation Counsel for the National Association of Home Builders, where he founded a national pro-active litigation program designed to advance business and individual interests affected by governmental laws and regulations in the areas of land use and zoning, and environmental regulation, including the federal Clean Water Act and the Endangered Species Act.
 Mr. Koontz has also served as an Assistant City Attorney for Richmond, Virginia.
+Mr. Koontz is admitted to practice before the state and federal

 trial courts in California, the District of Columbia, Maryland, Virginia and West